-NO STUDENT SHOULD CARRY MEDICATIONS ON THEIR PERSON WITH THE EXCEPTION OF AN INHALER OR EPIPEN.
-The nurse or designated staff, will administer medication according to SFCS policy.
+NO STUDENT SHOULD CARRY MEDICATIONS ON THEIR PERSON WITH THE EXCEPTION OF AN INHALER OR EPIPEN, which must also have a prescription - see below.
+The nurse or designated staff will administer medication according to SFCS policy.
 The appropriate parent permission must be on file with the health office.
 Please read "Prescription medication" below for more detail.

-Prescription medication must be brought to school by a parent in the original pharmacy-labeled bottle.
+Prescription medication must be brought to school by a parent in the original pharmacylabeled bottle.
 Written permission signed by the physician or health care provider must be provided in order to administer prescription medications at school.
 The permission form is available on our website under "Parent Information".
 This includes inhalers for asthma, even if the child is self-administering, as well as other types of prescription medications.
 Please provide the signed forms for asthma and allergy medications on or before the first day of school.